 Early care helps prevent complications and supports smooth healing.

 Ongoing pain after crown preparation is uncommon.
 When it happens, it usually points to a correctable issue.
+Here are the most common causes:

-Proper tooth crown after care supports healing and comfort.
+Proper tooth crown aftercare supports healing and comfort.
 Simple habits can reduce sensitivity after treatment.

 Consistent care helps discomfort fade faster.